August 5, 2018; revised January 26, 2019; May 2, 2019

 2. The keyword in the verse that we are interested in “sati.”
 All English translations that I have seen have left out this keyword!

 - There are two meanings to the word “sati.”
-One is the mundane meaning “attention.”
+One is mundane, meaning “attention.”

 - It is actually that mundane meaning that should be used in this verse.